rana-kara/rana-kara/README.md

 Hi!
 My name is Rana, and I'm a first year Computer Engineering student at Politecnico di Torino.
 This is my GitHub where I share... stuff :D?

-My favorite thing at the moment is developing Discord bots.
-SERENA was the first bot I ever developed (and lowkey sucked), but is currently out of use.
-At the time, it served a 2500+ member server.
-I've developed other custom bots before too, purely for personal use.
-The most recent bot I've developed is a simple moderation Discord bot for Politecnico di Torino's Discord server, called [TESSA](https://github.com/rana-kara/TESSA), which is currently up and running.

 ## 🌐 Socials

 <span><a href="https://www.instagram.com/ranakara.py/" target="_blank"><img src="/icons/instagram.svg" alt="Instagram"></a></span>